yolookings/swiftproject-Dicee-iOS18/README.md

 2. Open the project in `Xcode` 16.2 or later.

-3. Ensure you have an iOS 18 simulator or a compatible iPhone running iOS 18.
+3. Ensure you have an iOS 18 simulator or a compatible iPhone running `iOS 18`.

 4. Build and run the project using `Command + R`.